How to Poach Foods

-- Stir the water in the pan to create a kind of whirlpool in the center.
+- Stir the water in the pan to create a whirlpool in the center.

-- Immerse the cup holding the egg about halfway into the water, and then tip it so that the gently slides out into the center of the pan.
-Having the water moving around a fixed point will encourage any egg white that tries to stream away from the egg to wrap itself around it..
-What you end up with is a very nicely shaped, evenly poached egg.
+- Immerse the cup holding the egg about halfway into the water, then tip it so that it gently slides out into the center of the pan.
+Having the water moving around a fixed point will encourage any egg white that tries to stream away from the egg to wrap itself around it.
+You end up with a very nicely shaped, evenly poached egg.

 - Remove the egg(s) from the water with a slotted spoon, and serve immediately.

-- If you want to poach a lot of eggs to serve a crowd, under cook each egg by about 1-1 1/2 minutes and then remove to a large bowl of ice water to stop the cooking process.
-Reheat all the eggs at once right before service for a 1-1 1/2 minutes.
+- Suppose you want to poach many eggs to serve a crowd; undercook each egg for about 1-1 ½ minutes, then remove to a large bowl of ice water to stop the cooking process.
+Then, reheat all the eggs before serving for 1-1 ½ minutes.

 Mistake #3 Wow, That's Bland!